Jirka-Mayer/BachelorThesis/thesis-text.md

 ### Beams

-Beamed notes pose simmilar problems as slurs, but they obey some additional constraints that make them easier to deal with.
+Beamed notes pose similar problems as slurs, but they obey some additional constraints that make them easier to deal with.
 Beams are encoded from the perspective of a single note within the beamed group.
-Duration of this note depends only on the number of beams passing through its stem.
-We just need to distinguish the note from it's flag variant, therefore we add some information regarding the beam presence.
-The last problem is, that having a couple of beamed notes in a row does not tell us about the way the beams are groupped.
+The duration of this note depends only on the number of beams passing through its stem.
+We just need to distinguish the note from its flag variant, therefore we add some information regarding the beam presence.
+The last problem is, that having a couple of beamed notes in a row does not tell us about the way the beams are grouped.
 Therefore we modify the beam presence information into two parts - beam ending and beam starting.

 Therefore for a given note duration, we get three tokens, that represent all the possible beam situations:

     image of a sixteenth beamed group (s= =s= =s= =s e= =e)

-This, however, allows for nonsensical annotations to exist.
+This, however, lets us create annotations that make no sense.
 We can create un-finished and non-started beams.
-For this reason there is the `repair_annotation` function in the file `app/vocabulary.py` that can repair such situations or validate correctness of an annotation.
+For this reason, there is the `repair_annotation` function in the file `app/vocabulary.py` that can repair such situations or validate the correctness of an annotation.

 ### Key and time signatures

-Key signature is just a group of many accidentals, typically at the begining of a staff.
+A key signature is just a group of many accidentals, typically at the beginning of a staff.
 These accidentals are not attached to any note, so they have special handling in the source code.
-They are not a problem from the annotaion point of view.
+They are not a problem from the annotation point of view.

-Time signature is either a symbol C, or a pair of two numbers on top of each other.
+A time signature is either a symbol C or a pair of two numbers on top of each other.
 The standalone C symbol can be represented easily using the `time.C` token.
 A pair of numbers is represented by two tokens, e.g. `time.3 time.4`.
 Numbers have to be paired.
 Non-paired time number is considered an invalid annotation.

     image of clef, time and key signatures

-Time signature numbers are also treated specially, since they always come in pairs.
+Time signature numbers are also treated specially since they always come in pairs.

 ### Clefs and repeats

-Clefs are encoded similar to rests, with the only difference of having a pitch assicoated.
+Clefs are encoded similarly to rests, with the only difference of having a pitch associated.
 Not all pitches are allowed, though.
 There are three types of clefs (G, C, F).
 Each of these clefs has a set of pitches it can have.

     image of all clefs